 Backup proxies in the same subnets as the VMKernel interfaces are selected if you have the Automatic Selection proxy setting configured in the backup jobs.

 If no proxy servers are available within same subnet as the VMKernel interface of the ESXi host, you may have to manually select the proxies that are most suitable to process the backup job.
-If Automatic selection is still used, proxies from going through many network hops, even in other sites may be used to transport data.
+It is recommended not to use Automatic selection in such scenarios, as proxies might be selected which would transfer data across too many network hops (or even across WAN links).
 You can manually select all eligible proxies to enable load balancing.

 In case you work with several branches or datacenter environments it is also recommended that you manually choose the proxies (per site) in the job settings to reduce the time spent by the Real Time Scheduler to determine eligible backup proxies.